 - Delayed diagnosis

 - Improper diagnosis by medical staff other than a doctor Unordered or incorrectly interpreted tests

 Infections.
 Patients can get seriously ill simply from being in a hospital due to the widespread problem of “healthcare-associated infections” (HAI).
 The CDC estimates that approximately 1 of every 25 hospitalized patients in the United States has an HAI at any given time.
 About 722,000 hospital patients contracted an infection during their stay in 2011 alone.

 Infections caused by the hospital’s failure to meet the appropriate standard of care in cleaning equipment and maintaining a sterile environment can be the basis of a hospital malpractice lawsuit.

 Bed sores.
 Also known as pressure ulcers, bed sores can develop when prolonged pressure is put on a given area of skin.
 In a hospital setting, this pressure is usually caused by immobility and lying in the same position for a long time.
 When a hospital patient develops bed sores, it is often the result of failures by medical professionals to meet the appropriate standard of care.

-Let the Tampa Medical Malpractice Attorney at Alley, Clark & Greiwe Help
+Let a Tampa Medical Malpractice Attorney at Alley, Clark & Greiwe Help

 Medical malpractice suits, including suits against hospitals for errors and negligence, are extremely complicated and under Florida law many investigatory steps need to be taken before a claim for compensation can be filed.
 The experienced Tampa medical malpractice attorneys at the law firm of Alley, Clark & Greiwe are Board-certified trial attorneys and have been recognized by the legal community for their experience and knowledge in litigating claims for individuals who have been victims of serious hospital errors.